signupsoftware/TEMP-Docs-BC/docs/user-manual/8-localizations-and-isv-extensions/17-swebase.md

 For SweBase related questions contact your Business Central Partner.

-### Payment Reference -- OCR No
+### Payment Reference - OCR No

-Field OCR No. can be interpretated and imported or added manually in Import Journal field "Vendor Document No. 2".
+Field OCR No. can be interpreted and imported or added manually in Import Journal field "Vendor Document No. 2".

 When creating a document this will be added in field OCR No. on document header.
 After Posting OCR No. can be found in Vendor Ledger Entries.